Emsisoft Management Console is made for network administrators, managed service providers and IT professionals and provides centralized remote

 Edit local user permission policies for groups of devices

-Similar to the Protection Policies you can define default permissions for user accounts.
-Select a user group on the left and switch to the ‘Users’ tab on the right to see the assigned users.
+Like the Protection Policies you can define default permissions for user accounts.
+Select a permission group on the left to see the assigned users.

 Users can either be local user accounts on your devices or Active Directory Domain users in your network.
-Click ‘Add’ to specific a new user.
+Click ‘Add user’ to specific a new user.

 For simplification we recommend working with default groups though.
 The protection software on the endpoint can automatically assign permissions based on available local account permissions.